sjl/red-tape/docs/04-cleaners.markdown

 form data (after any field cleaners have been run).

 If the new password fields match, the function returns the map of data.
-In this case it doesn't modify it at all, but we could if we wanted to.
+In this case it doesn't modify it at all, but it could if we wanted to.

 If the new passwords don't match, an error is thrown with Slingshot's `throw+`.